 Before I dive into the tactics, the 3 main takeaways I’d like to leave our audience are:

-- It takes time: Establishing your site’s authority or improving E-A-T takes time, resources and patience.
+- It takes time: Establishing your site’s authority or creating E-A-T content takes time, resources and patience.
 There are simply no shortcuts!
 You’ll reap the rewards later.

 - Focus on your audience: While we’re discussing what Google is looking for or which signals to work on, focus on what’s good for your user.
 Design content to be helpful for people not Google.
 It’s more than your blog posts, it’s also the form of your overall site most especially your user’s experience with your page.

 - First, audit all existing content and remove all unsubstantiated claims.
 Things like the #1 product for X or, better than competitor Y, lose weight in X days.
 Essentially, if you don’t have research done to prove it, remove it.
 You can either unpublish or re-write your content in a way that there are no false or misleading claims.
 Other red flags:

 - Ads are distracting or misleading